KNFreed/Catictactoe-desu/README.md

 # Catictactoe-desu
-A cute Catgirl Tic Tac Toe in Python
+A cute Catgirl Tic Tac Toe in Python using tkinter and pillow.

 Don't forget to install *Pillow* before lauching the *.py* by goig to "Your python directory/scripts" and execute *pip install pillow* in the command prompt.